eduardolat/goeasyi18n/README.md

 	// ok with the default values.
 	i18n := goeasyi18n.NewI18n(goeasyi18n.Config{
-		FallbackLanguageName: "en", // It's optional, the default value is "en" })
+		FallbackLanguageName: "en", // It's optional, the default value is "en"
+		DisableConsistencyCheck: false, // It's optional, the default value is false })

 	// 2.
 Add languages and its translations (can be loaded from a JSON/YAML file)